wizz-cmd/markdown-cv/index.md

 -	Definition of administrative project processes, assurance of compliance
 -	Procurement management (internal and external ordering processes)

+### Cyber Security
+`2008/09 - 2008/12`
+**SME Cyber Security**<br/>
+*German Federal Armed Forces, Bonn, Germany*<br/>
+Design of client specific adaptions of ITIL V3 processes *IT Service Continuity Management* and *Information Security Management* based on ISO 27001 and IT-Grundschutz (BSI)

 ### Business Continuity Management
 `2008/01 - 2008/07`
-**Head of PMO and Subject Matter Expert Project Management**<br/> *Energy Trading, Düsseldorf, Germany*<br/>
+**Head of PMO and SME Project Management**<br/> *Energy Trading, Düsseldorf, Germany*<br/>
-Implementation of SAP-based Supply Chain Management processes, an e-Commerce Portal, and a Business Intelligence Platform
+Design and implementation of an integrated Business Continuity Management System (BCMS) according to BS 25999 followed by the European wide integration of 9 market units into the newly set-up, central BCMS while supporting and coaching the BCM team

 ### Business Continuity Management
+`2007/10 - 2007/12`
+**SME Business Continuity Management**<br/>
+*Financial Services, Saarbrücken, Germany*<br/>
+Operational support of the Business Continuity Manager and redesign of the Business Continuity Management framework, including quality control of earlier analysis (Business Impact Analysis, etc.), integration of BCM into the corporate Safety & Security Management, and coaching client personnel

+### Business Continuity Management
-`2009/02 - 2011/07`
+`2006/07 - 2009/01`
-**Head of PMO and Subject Matter Expert Project Management**<br/> *Energy Trading, Munich, Germany*<br/>
+**Deputy Business Continuity Manager & Program Manager**<br/> *Energy Trading, Munich, Germany*<br/>
-Implementation of SAP-based Supply Chain Management processes, an e-Commerce Portal, and a Business Intelligence Platform
+Design and implementation of an integrated Business Continuity Management System (BCMS) followed by operational support and redesign of the Business Continuity Management framework acting as Deputy Business Continuity Manager during an enterprise restructuring
+-	Supporting and coaching the Business Continuity Manager
+- Fit/gap analysis of current BCM processes against good practices
+-	Design and implementation of a customized software solution for the ARIS Business Architect to support and perform BCM activities (Business Impact Analysis, qualitative and quantitative Risk Analysis, automatic creation of emergency response plans)
+-	Preparation, execution and debriefing of emergency exercises
+-	Design and implementation of an incident & crisis management process followed by the integration of BCM into the corporate Risk Management

 ### Cyber Security
 `2004/06 - 2005/12`
-**Project Manager and Subject Matter Expert Cyber Security**<br/> *Public Sector, German State Capital*<br/>
+**Project Manager and SME Cyber Security**<br/> *Public Sector, German State Capital*<br/>
 Risk analysis of various technical processes based on the *IT-Grundschutz* manual, ISO 17799 and self-developed procedures; implementation of an IT risk management process based on *IT-Grundschutz* methodology, ISO 17799 and ITIL; ongoing Cyber Security advisory, including:
-- Ensuring Business Continuity of a European Union IT Service in face of cyber attack
+- Ensuring Business Continuity of a European Union IT Service while under cyber attack
 - Development of a policy management system for the centralized creation, maintenance and distribution of policies, taking into account various areas of validity
 - Development of reverse-proxy, web application firewall